MapsPeople/docs/src/web/v4/getting-started/map.md

 * Add an empty `<div>` element programmatically.
 * Create a new floor selector instance.
-* Push the `floorSelectorElement` to the `googleMapsInstance` as an control element.
+* Push the `floorSelectorElement` to the `googleMapsInstance` to position it as a map control.

 ```js
 // main.js